 5 National Parks, 7 National Monuments, 2 National Recreation Areas, 1 National Historical Site, 43 State Parks

-Utah is recognized for great fishing opportunities.
-The Utah Division of Wildlife Resources stocks Utah's stream, rivers, and lakes with more than 12,000,000 sportfish annually.
+Utah is recognized for great fishing.
+The Utah Division of Wildlife Resources stocks Utah's streams, rivers, and lakes with more than 12,000,000 sportfish annually.

-Park City has been named the world's first gold-level ride center destination by IMBA (International Mountain Biking Association)
+Park City has been named the world's first gold-level ride center destination by IMBA (International Mountain Bicycling Association).

-In National Geographic's "Best of the Best" 20 Legendary Hikes in National Parks, Utah parks ranked...
+National Geographic's "Best of the Best" 20 Legendary Hikes in National Parks ranks Utah...